Cysharp/DFrame/sandbox/README.md

 ## First step samples

 This samples confirm DFrame Master and Workers are successfully communicating.
-Before trying benchmark to external Server, run one of this sample.
+Before trying benchmark to external Server, run this sample.

 To run on ECS, use following commands.